spine-tools/SpineOpt.jl/docs/src/tutorial/simple_system.md

     parameter.
 If you have swapped the nodes or inverted the efficiency values, the Run SpineOpt tool will run into errors.

-When you're ready, commit all changes to the database.
+When you're ready, save/commit all changes to the database.

 ### Executing the workflow